What is a corneal ulcer?

 What causes a corneal ulcer?

-Ulcers usually start with some sort of trauma to the eye a scratch, rub, abrasion or dry eye.
+Ulcers usually start with some sort of trauma to the eye such as a scratch, rub, abrasion or dry eye.
 A few ulcers have more unusual causes like a neurological problem or abnormal tissue causing the ulcer to take a long time to heal.

 What are the signs of a cornea ulcer?